Hawaii Pua Aloalo Flower

 Section .
 The fundamental right of the people, including future generations, to clean water and air, a healthful environment and climate, healthy native ecosystems, and beaches, shall be protected and shall not be infringed.

-Adding this language will strengthen the environmental protections already recognized in Article Article XI, Section 1 of the Hawaii Constitution that mandates the the State hold public natural resources—including land, water, air, minerals and energy sources—in trust for the benefit of all people Adding individual rights as proposed by Senator Gabbard’s Green Amendment language will create an enforceable individual right that is on par with other fundamental rights and compliments and strengthens the environmental rights of the people.
+Adding this language will strengthen the environmental protections already recognized in Article Article XI, Section 1 of the Hawaii Constitution that mandates the the State hold public natural resources—including land, water, air, minerals and energy sources—in trust for the benefit of all people.
+Adding individual rights as proposed will create an enforceable individual right that is on par with other fundamental rights and compliments and strengthens the environmental rights of the people.
 Court cases have given strong and protective interpretation to Hawaii’s obligations to act as trustee of the states natural resources.
 But the constitutional language does not provide an enforceable individual right to a healthy environment; instead Article XI Section 9 entrusts to the legislature the obligation to pass enforceable environmental laws — reaffirming the legislative approach to environmental protection.
-Constitutionally recognized individual environmental rights are needed to ensure that government action taken, including legislation passed, always honors the rights of the people to clean water and air, a healthful environment and climate, healthy native ecosystems and beaches.
-The current proposed amendment will be a powerful compliment to the trustee language currently in the constitution, as well as the current environmental rights language that allows the people of Hawaii to enforce existing laws already on the books if they are violated.

 Little Bit of History to Bring you Up To Date on Hawaii’s Green Amendment

-Read Senator Gabbard’s July Newsletter (page 4 for Green Amendment Day!)
+Read Senator Gabbard’s July Newsletter (page 4 for Green Amendment Day!) describing the importance of the amendment, which made great strides in its first year.

 February 3, 2021 the proposed Hawaii Green Amendment was unanimously voted out of the Senate Agriculture and Environment Committee.
 You can read the testimony provided by Maya van Rossum and Green Amendments For The Generations here.
 On February 11, the amendment passed out of the House Water & Land Committee and the House Energy & Environmental Protection Committee.
 On February 23, 2021 the amendment passed out of the Senate Judiciary Committee and Senate Ways and Means Committee.
 On March 9, 2021 the amendment passed by an over 2/3 vote out of the Hawaii senate.
 But the amendment got stymied on the house side.
-Round 2 is in 2022.

 A Quote from Senator Gabbard